-- Pay all your essential bills first, such as your mortgage, utility bills (electricity, gas, water), insurances, council tax and housekeeping.
-You should ensure that you pay these essential bills before making any payments towards credit cards or loans.
+- Paying all your essential bills first, such as your mortgage, utility bills (electricity, gas, water), insurances, council tax and housekeeping.
+You should consider paying these essential bills before making any payments towards credit cards or loans.

 - Check whether you can get any state benefits or tax credits which could help to increase your income.

 - If you have an insurance policy, such as income protection insurance, check whether this could help with your payments.

 - Seek debt advice, such as from Citizens Advice, Step Change Debt Charity or National Debtline if you'd like help with managing your finances or prioritising payments towards your debts.